a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 Before anything else, we need a mental model of the Go2's attack surface.
 There are five components that matter.

 **BLE WiFi configuration service.** This is CVE-2025-35027's target.
 UUID `0000ffe0`, exposed over Bluetooth Low Energy, range roughly 30 feet.
-Prior to the latest patch in May 2026, the entire product line shares the same AES-128 key (`df98b715...`), the same IV, and the same handshake secret: the literal string `"unitree"`.
+Prior to the latest patch in May 2026, the entire product line shared the same AES-128 key (`df98b715...`), the same IV, and the same handshake secret: the literal string `"unitree"`.
 The SSID and password fields are passed directly to `wpa_supplicant` without sanitization.
 Shell injection format: `";$(command);#"`.
 This is how the worm gets its first robot.

 **WebRTC bridge.** The process `unitreeWebRTCClientMaster` is how the Unitree phone app controls the robot.
 It listens on port 9991 for HTTP signaling, establishes WebRTC data channels, and relays commands to the robot's internal bus.
 It sits on the LAN side.
-Critically, it has no client authentication — it hands its RSA public key to any device that connects.
+Critically, it has no client authentication.
+It just hands its RSA public key to any device that connects.
 This is entry point number two.

 **DDS bus.** The robot's internal nervous system.
 CycloneDDS, 20+ processes, all communicating via multicast on `239.255.0.1:7400`.
-Motor control, telemetry, sensor fusion, inter-process coordination — everything flows through DDS.
+Motor control, telemetry, sensor fusion, inter-process coordination.
+Everything flows through DDS.
 After Boshcko's disclosure, Unitree pushed DDS Security over OTA: PKI-DH mutual authentication, per-device certificates, encrypted discovery.
 On patched robots, external participants can see announcements but can't complete the handshake.
-A real fix.
 We'll come back to why it doesn't matter.

 **programming_actuator.** A module loader that accepts Python uploads, binds them to controller hotkeys, and executes them as root.
 This is the execution primitive at the end of every attack chain.
 Upload code, trigger it, and it runs with full system privileges.

 **MQTT (ota_boxed).** The cloud tether.
 On every boot, the robot connects to `global-robot-mqtt.unitree.com:17883` over TLS, subscribes to a command channel, and waits for instructions.
 Firmware updates, feature flags, telemetry — all flow through this pipe.
 The auth is serial-based: `MD5("unitree-" + serial + "-" + nonce)`, where the serial number is printed on the bottom of the robot and broadcast over BLE.
-This is not how we get in, but it is how we stay in.
+This is a persistence mechanism, but not a viable initial vector.

 ```
                 ┌─────────────────────────────────┐